-8.08 The Leadership Seminar (RCP 20.080)
+8.08 THE LEADERSHIP SEMINAR (RMP p.
+31)

 The purpose of this full-day seminar, held immediately before or after the district conference, is to develop Rotarian leaders within the district who have the necessary skills, knowledge, and motivation to serve in Rotary beyond the club level.
 Topics that should be included are:

-Leadership and motivational skills.
+- 1) Leadership and motivational skills.

-Building an international service project.
+- 2) Building an international service project.

-Planning a district meeting.
+- 3) Planning a district meeting.

-Program electives.
+- 4) Program electives.

-Leadership opportunities.
+- 5) Leadership opportunities.